ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/launchKVMguest.md

 One of two things should happen:

 a.
-If you are on an instructor-provided system and the instructors have had the time to load it with an appropriate RSA private key that matches an RSA public key that has been loaded into your assigned userid's account on the Linux LPAR
+If you are on an instructor-provided system and the instructors have had the time to load it with an appropriate RSA private key that matches an RSA public key that has been loaded into your assigned userid's account on the RHEL host:

 - you will be able to sign in without a password!